-The concentration in Urban Politics provides opportunities to closely study the structure of local government and issues of power and politics.
-Furthermore, a concentration in Public Policy Administration will provide training for any student who wishes to pursue a career in municipal politics or in policy research and analysis.
-Finally, the concentration in international relations will allow students to develop an understanding of how the politics of states and economies intersect and collide between competing interests and institutions in a globalized world.
+The concentration in Public Policy Administration will provide training for any student who wishes to pursue a career in municipal politics or in policy research and analysis.
+Finally, the concentration in International Relations will allow students to develop an understanding of how the politics of states and economies intersect and collide between competing interests and institutions in a globalized world.

 B.S. in History

 The goal of the History Program is to provide Harris-Stowe State University students with content knowledge of History, in preparation for careers in the fields of history, public history, archives, museum studies, pre-law, civil service, international affairs, State and federal and local government, municipal leadership, civic engagement, and advanced studies or historical scholarship.
 These goals will be met through student mastery of curriculum at grade of C or better, as well as service learning, internships, research methods courses, introductory research experiments and capstone or senior research projects.

 Pondering this question is the purview of the study of psychology.
 Conventionally, we learn about the mind by experimentation, observation, and analyzing the workings of human and some animal minds.
 Advances in technology have moved the study of psychology in ways unimaginable by the pioneers of the science of psychology.
 However, we still place a premium on learning about the mind by studying behavior.

 The College of Arts and Sciences, through its Department of Humanities, currently offers one baccalaureate degree program:

 The Communication Studies program functions as a professional training ground within the educational framework of the Department of Humanities, as well as the University.
 Through a well-planned program, the department aims to develop among its students a broad understanding of the basic principles, utilization of contemporary technology, and values in the performing arts.